How to effectively engage culturally and linguistically diverse (CALD) audiences

 “It’s increasingly important for organisations to understand the total market in this country and not ignore what is an incredibly valuable group of communities”.

-According to the 2016 census, only 72.7 per cent of Australian residents speak English only at home, so English-only campaigns are missing a significant part of the market.
+According to the latest census, a vast majority of Australian residents speak English only at home, so English-only campaigns are missing a significant part of the market.
 As LEXIGO CEO Mark Saba highlighted in his post, 5 reasons to start targeting ethnic audiences, members of these communities will reject brands that do not address their cultural needs and give their loyalty to ones that do.

 Dr Sheikh-Eldin also highlights how much CALD communities have to offer the broader Australian community.